abrarmusa/cpsc311-a4/README.txt

 Student #3, ugrad.cs.ubc.ca login: j1e9
 Student #3, ID: 31609126

 Project: A4

 Acknowledgment that you understand and have followed the course's collaboration policy (READ IT at http://www.ugrad.cs.ubc.ca/~cs311/current/_syllabus.php#Collaboration_Policy):

-Signed: ABRAR MUSA
+Signed: Abrar Musa, Yousef Mirza, Kevin Tran

 =================== BODY =======================

 Plese fill in each of the following:

-Approximate hours on the assignment: 12
+Approximate hours on the assignment: 30

-Acknowledgment of assistance (per the collab policy!): DLC Help
+Acknowledgment of assistance (per the collab policy!): piazza, TA office hours

 For teams, rough breakdown of work:

+All work was shared equally.
+Everyone had a part in everything.

+What's something cool, interesting, frustrating, or tangentially relevant that this assignment made you think about?
+This assignment made us think about angels and demons.

+What was the best part of this assignment?
+Writing README

+What was the worst part of this assignment?
-We worked on all parts of the assignment together and did pair programming.
+The rest of the assignment

+TODO: Document any additional issues about your submission you feel might be important.

+N/A